-We also work with two finance partners, GC Business Finance (GCBF) and Street UK.
+We also work with a finance partner, GC Business Finance (GCBF).
 Regulated by the Financial Conduct Authority (FCA), they are responsible for managing loan agreements and issuing funds to successful applicants.
 They also act as the main contact for any matters relating to loan administration and repayments.
 Delivery partners do not get involved at this level once a loan has been granted.

 Our mission is to make owning a business a viable career for people who struggle to raise finance.
 We provide affordable loans and mentoring to help these people start up and succeed.

 Find out more about the Start Up Loan product, interest rate and repayments terms

 We’re more than just a finance provider.
 Our approach is designed to make sure our customers get the support they need to build a strong business.
 Read on to find out more about how we’ve done this successfully.

 To help you make your business idea a reality, we’ve created this short guide with all the information you need to get started.
 It includes tips and advice on a wide range of topics that are important to consider when getting your start-up off the ground.